How to Test at Home

 - Fill out and return the yellow Contact Form included with your supplies.

 - You MUST return the yellow Contact Form with your swab - we cannot test your specimen without the form.

 - The first and last name you write on your Contact Form must match the first and last name you used for your account.

 - Your specimen cannot be processed and tested by our laboratory if your identifying information doesn't match.

 - The pre-addressed white cardboard mailer (you must apply the postage/stamps) can be put into any mailbox for shipping to our laboratory for testing.

 - You will receive an email or SMS/text when your results are available.

 - If you are found to be infected with chlamydia, gonorrhea, or trichomonas we will fax your results to the clinic you selected when you ordered your kit; this is where you will go to receive treatment.

-- Maryland and Washington DC residents: we will report positive results for chlamydia and/or gonorrhea to Maryland State Department of Health and Mental Hygiene, as required by law.
+- Maryland and Washington DC residents: we will report positive results for chlamydia and/or gonorrhea to Maryland Department of Health, as required by law.

 - Do NOT order a test kit to give to your sex partner(s).
 They must create an account and order their own test kit.